From: Andrew Johnson

 JEBAL-BAREZ UPDATE

 August 26, 2004 The curious discovery in the Jebal-Barez Mountains has not only taken me away from my work in Bam, but also inspired many more questions than I can seem to find answers for.
-What I can confirm from testing the remains is that they are authentic, but of what it’s hard to say.
+What I can confirm from testing the remains is that they are authentic, but of what its hard to say.
 The remains also cover an immense area for one animal, only adding to the confusion.

 As my experience with human remains serves me only to a point, I will say the apparent section I am working on is a ribcage.
 Extending from the ribs are multiple sets of bilateral appendages (the “arms”) that appear to be the fins of an enormous whale (click for info on whale anatomy (www.edwardtbabinski….).
 It brings to mind that prehistoric ancestor of the whale, the great basilosaurus (www.corvettemuseum.c…) – but dwarfs it in size.
 Yet something about these appendages also suggests wings (click for info on wing anatomy) (www.wfu.edu/albatros…)